heyheyhello/voko/readme.md

 )
 ```

-The reviver also supports components (as functions) andtranspiled JSX code.
+The reviver also supports components (as functions) and transpiled JSX code.
 See other examples in this document.

 ## Rational